Master of Public Policy (MPP)

 Are you thinking about applying to the MPP program?
 Join us at an info session below!

 Information sessions will provide helpful information about the MPP program and the application process.
-This is an informal setting that is ideal for asking questions and learning more about our department.
+This is an informal setting that is ideal for asking questions to current students and staff.
 Dinner will be provided.
 Sign up here!

 Information Sessions for Fall 2017 Applications: